Here's the scene as we descended the cobblestoned ramp to the Seine, by the Pont de Grenelle. |

 We're excited, partly because the Champ de Mars is our nearest big park, and partly because we love the pedestrianization of Paris.

-A few of the Polynesian dancers and drummers gave a spontaneous performance
+A few of the Polynesian dancers and drummers gave a spontaneous performance in the museum garden. |

 The Guardian published an article about the plans in June.
 It contains an interesting discussion of the rationale behind the ever-ongoing de-emphasizing of automobiles in Paris.